lulalala/settei/README.md

     avoid_only_n_hidden: 2
 ```

-Can I have the benefit of env var (12-factor) and benefit of YAML (ease of variable mangement) at the same time?
+Can I have the benefit of env var (12-factor) and the benefit of YAML (ease of variable management) at the same time?

 Yes, if settings are stored in YAML files, but during deploy, transfer the whole YAML **file** as one env var.